-- '... the big problem in methodology will be to find the right balance between the results of a series of quantitative and qualitative predictions concerning education outlining a possible, plausible or desirable future and the results of analyses of the various futures which might confront society and education following present and future decisions' ('Goals and Targets of Educational Policy', discussion paper submitted to the Conference on Policies for Educational Growth, Paris, OECD, May 1970). - 2. '... it is essential to re-examine the compatibility between proclaimed educational objectives and those actually being attained, and thus derive new objectives.
-The redefined objectives may themselves be implicitly influenced by the goals or targets corresponding to other sectors, such as agriculture, development of mineral resources industry, services, etc. Educational objectives however, cannot be limited by definition to quantifiable targets linked specifically to employment or self-employment objectives.
+- 1. '... the big problem in methodology will be to find the right balance between the results of a series of quantitative and qualitative predictions concerning education, outlining a possible, plausible or desirable future and the results of analyses of the various futures which might confront society and education following present and future decisions' ('Goals and Targets of Educational Policy', discussion paper submitted to the Conference on Policies for Educational Growth, Paris, OECD, May 1970). - mitted to the Conference on Policies for Educational Growth, Paris, OECD, May 1970).

+'... it is essential to re-examine the compatibility between proclaimed educational objectives and those actually being attained, and thus derive new objectives.
+The redefined objectives may themselves be implicitly influenced by the goals or targets corresponding to other sectors, such as agriculture, development of mineral resources, industry, services, etc. Educational objectives, however, cannot be limited by definition to quantifiable targets linked specifically to employment or self-employment objectives.
 By definition, educational objectives must also correspond to the development of individuals within their own community and within their wider society, which may well be the nation itself or the different regions making up the nation.
-Such objectives must also include the attainment of solutions to problems affecting community organisation, inter-communal, inter-ethnic and linguistic relations) etc.'.' ('In the Field of Education, What should Determine the Optimum Contribution of UNDP?' p.
+Such objectives must also include the attainment of solutions to problems affecting community organization, inter-communal, inter-ethnic and linguistic relations, etc.' ('In the Field of Education, What should Determine the Optimum Contribution of UNDP?', p.
 4, Paris, Unesco, November 1971, Secretariat document).